elye/demo_ios_git_precommit_hook/README.md

 ```sh
 sh ./scripts/setup-hooks.sh
 ```

 This will:
-- Copy the pre-commit script to `.git/hooks/pre-commit`
+- Create a symlink from `.git/hooks/pre-commit` to `scripts/pre-commit` (so updates to the script are automatically reflected)
-- Make it executable
+- Ensure the target script is executable (`chmod +x scripts/pre-commit`)
 - Display the current threshold setting

 ## 🧩 Xcode Integration: Ensuring the Hook is Installed